 Find whether your posts rank for irrelevant keywords.
 You’d find keyword prominence by navigating to Google Index >> Content Keywords.

 How to Track Keyword Positions on SERPs

 There are lots of search engine marketing tools out there.
-However, SEMrush provides excellent SEO tools for bloggers and SEO experts.
-Position Tracking tool of SEMrush is an amazing tool that can track every keyword you rank on SERPs.
+However, Semrush provides excellent SEO tools for bloggers and SEO experts.
+The Keyword Position Tracking of Semrush is an amazing tool that can track every keyword you rank on SERPs.

-Traffic Strategy Step #3: Now create a new project and start adding your own website, competitor websites, keywords that you want to track, search engines, etc.
+Traffic Strategy Step #3: Now, create a new project and start adding your website, competitor websites, keywords that you want to track, search engines, etc.

 Backlink Profile Checking

 The backlink is one of the top-ranking factors that search engines such as Google uses to rank web pages on SERPs.
 If you want to increase blog traffic fast, you have to have high-quality backlinks from authoritative websites.

 Conversely, if your blog’s backlink profile is filled with irrelevant backlinks and spam backlinks coming from adult websites, gambling websites, etc., that practice will surely hurt your blog’s SEO performance.